benpate/temp-spec-music-sharing/README.md

 | Search engine       | This could be large or small, depending on the scope.
 If we're just searching a single site | Needs Work (large) |
 | Social feed         | This likely requires a human operator to populate.
 We should discuss a process for doing this.  | Needs Discussion |

+## Outstanding Questions

+?
+Need to research music streaming.
+Can this be done with a simple .mp3 file, or do we require a streaming server?
+?
+A "social feed" could be very simple, or very complex, depending on how much human involvement we're expecting to have.
+?
+Money.
+I think bands should pay *something* towards hosting and bandwidth -- especially if they're streaming music.
+Off the top of my head, I'm starting with $10/year for a profile and inclusion in the discovery list, $20/year for profile + uploads + streaming.
+For comparison BndCamp takes 10-15% (plus 5% transaction fee) of all transactions